 - Maple syrup: Pure maple syrup for naturally sweet muffins.
 You could also use honey or agave nectar.

-- Eggs: For rise, binding and texture.
+- Eggs: Similar to my Banana Chickpea Muffins, we need eggs for rise, binding and texture.
 I haven't tried these with flax eggs, but I don't think they'd be as fluffy!

 - Avocado oil: For the fat needed in this recipe to create a delicate, moist texture.
 Melted and cooled coconut oil or canola oil also work.